Medically reviewed on Dec 13, 2018

 Even if you feel recovered, don't lift anything heavy — more than 20 pounds (9.1 kilograms) — or have vaginal intercourse until six weeks after surgery.

 Contact your doctor if pain worsens or if you develop nausea, vomiting or bleeding that's heavier than a menstrual period.

 How you'll feel emotionally

 For most women, there's no change in sexual function after hysterectomy.
-But for some women, heightened sexual satisfaction occurs after hysterectomy — perhaps because they no longer fear becoming pregnant or no longer have pain during intercourse.
+But for some women, heightened sexual satisfaction occurs after hysterectomy — perhaps because they no longer have pain during intercourse.

 After a hysterectomy, you'll no longer have periods or be able to get pregnant.